pradeepiitd/Show-Booking-App/README.md

 # Show-Booking-App
-uses Flask, Jinja2, SQLite, Werkzeug
+uses Flask, Jinja2, SQLAlchemy, Werkzeug

 This is a simple web application for booking tickets to shows.
 It is built using Flask, Jinja, and SQLite.